mtdvlpr/portfolio-vitepress/docs/src/en/about.md

 ---
-title: About me
+title: About Manoah
-description: Some information about me.
+description: Some information about Manoah, his skills and his passion for web development.
 ---

 <script setup>
   import { data } from './../../data/about.data.mts'
 </script>

-# About me
+# About Manoah

-Hi!
-I’m a full‑stack developer with a passion for crafting dynamic, user‐focused web experiences.
-Ever since I wrote my first “Hello, World” script, I’ve been driven to solve complex problems and build intuitive solutions that make a real impact.
+Manoah is a full‑stack developer with a passion for crafting dynamic, user‐focused web experiences.
+Ever since he wrote his first “Hello, World” script, he has been driven to solve complex problems and build intuitive solutions that make a real impact.

-I thrive on the challenge of learning new technologies and refining my skills, whether I’m debugging a tricky issue or exploring the latest web frameworks, I’m constantly evolving to stay ahead of the curve.
+He thrives on the challenge of learning new technologies and refining his skills, whether he is debugging a tricky issue or exploring the latest web frameworks, he is constantly evolving to stay ahead of the curve.

-I believe that every project is an opportunity to create something innovative and meaningful.
-If you’re looking for a developer who loves to dive into challenges, learn on the fly, and deliver solutions that truly work, let’s connect and explore how we can build something exceptional together.
+He believes that every project is an opportunity to create something innovative and meaningful.
+If you’re looking for a developer who loves to dive into challenges, learn on the fly, and deliver solutions that truly work, Manoah would be perfect fit.

 ## Languages